DashaMurasha/MO-E-EQI/README.md

 A copy of this README.md file is available in the R Markdown file “README.Rmd”.

-First install our package MOEEQI from GitHub.
+First, install our package MOEEQI from GitHub.
 We need the standard package ‘devtools’ to add our package off GitHub.

 ``` r